The 10 Very Best Things to Do in Warsaw, Poland

 5 | Take the Elevator at the Palace of Culture and Science

-The Palace of Culture and Science is one of Warsaw’s most iconic buildings because of its socialist realism and art deco look, plus it’s also massive!
+The Palace of Culture and Science is one of Warsaw’s most iconic buildings, thanks to its socialist realism and Art Deco look, and it’s massive!

-The building is over 230 meters tall, making it the highest building in Poland and one of the tallest in Europe.
+The building stands over 230 meters tall, making it the tallest in Poland and one of the tallest in Europe.

-There are loads of things inside, like a cinema, theatre, library, and museums, but the best thing is that you can take an elevator to the top to the observation deck, which is up on the 30th floor.
+There are loads of things inside, like a cinema, theatre, library, and museums, but the best thing is that you can take an elevator to the top, to the observation deck on the 30th floor.

 Things to Do in Warsaw 015